BolanBuilders/BolanBuilders.github.io/Read me.md

-Created a locally running website with Jekyell but I am not sure what files to upload here to get a webpage.
-Its the smallist things that trip me up.
+Created a locally running website with Jekyll but I am not sure what files to upload here to get a web page.
+Its the smallest things that trip me up.

+ Hello world commit with atom